News

 Should we be cleaning up graffiti?
 Perhaps, but if it wasn’t cleaned this two dimensional phenomena is nothing but adding a visual dimension to architecture?
 Is it really akin to littering when it has such meaning to so many and holds hands with inspiration and runs deep veins of culture in the spiralling, flowing writing that appears on the face of so many buildings.
 Can we reach a compromise?
 Well, it certainly is true that a compromise could be made.

 Certain buildings could be clean while turning the rest of the city over to the artists.
-In the midst of potential societal change, is there a new way of looking at graffiti, not harshly, like an eye sore, but as the story of our influential persons being told for us to walk amongst and appreciate?
+In the midst of potential societal change, is there a new way of looking at graffiti, not harshly, like an eye sore, but as the story of some of our influential persons being told for us to walk amongst and appreciate?
 This reporter thinks so, if we reproach the graffiti problem with fresh eyes, we can improve the quality of graffiti and turn it into a socially beneficial form of art and hail in a new layer of beautiful calligraphy to our next era, to adorn our beautiful architecture and relieve tensions amongst gangs and disenchanted youths who need a sense of permanence in their actions to feel valued in our great society.